prestonharberts/fedora-40-configuration/docs/extensions.md

 - Date Menu Formatter by mjakubowski
   - Pattern: EEEE K:mm aaa
   - Font size: 11 pt
+- Favorites Menu by cvine
 - Floating Panel by aylur
   - Copy `floating-panel@aylur` to `~/.local/share/gnome-shell/extensions/`
 - Focus by scaryawr
   - Inactive Opacity: Two notches away from the right (use arrow keys to move)
+- Fullscreen Avoider by Noobsai
+- Fullscreen On New Workspace by satran
 - Just Another Search Bar by xelad0m
   - Click the "+" button next to Default search
     - Name: firefox